 5. You Play Out Patterns in Your Relationships That Existed With Your Parents

-People sometimes repeatedly end up in the same position because they choose partners similar to their parents and replay situations from their childhood.
+People sometimes repeatedly end up in the same position because they choose partners similar to their parents and replay situations from their childhood, a phenomenon known as repetitive dating behaviors and relationship cycles.

 Perhaps, for instance, you had a mother or father who was overly affectionate.
 In your adult years, you're now drawn to partners who shower you with attention—but you also end up being needy.